Ed Evanko

 Edward Danylo Evanko (October 19, 1938 – November 18, 2018) was a Canadian actor and singer who became a Ukrainian Catholic priest.
+He was born and died in Winnipeg.

 Biography

 Early life

 Evanko was born in Winnipeg, Manitoba, to Danylo Evanko and Justyna Dmytryk, who had emigrated from Western Ukraine.
 At an early age, he showed a special talent for music, winning the first of many trophies in the Manitoba (Winnipeg) Music Competition Festival at thirteen years of age.
 He studied with Herbert Belyea and Lucien Needham and sang professionally for the first time at Rainbow Stage.
 He earned a BA Degree at the University of Manitoba, majoring in English.

-In 1961 he began training at the Bristol Old Vic Theatre School and sang with two opera companies in the 1970s - the English Opera Group and the Welsh National Opera.
+In 1961, he began training at the Bristol Old Vic Theatre School and sang with two opera companies in the 1970s - the English Opera Group and the Welsh National Opera.
 Upon his return to Winnipeg in 1967, he hosted his own “Ed Evanko Show.”
 He appeared in many evening and daytime television drama including Ryan's Hope, Chicago Hope, and 3rd Rock from the Sun.
 He appeared on Broadway in Canterbury Tales and Rex.